elahe-dastan/data-scientist-interview/README.md

 What is Embedding and how is it trained?

 Then I had two or three interviews with Apple itself I don't exactly remember what went on but these are what I have wroten:

 .
 You mentined on your resume you use Bert to build a chatbot, how did you fine tune it on your dataset?

 .
-They gave me a file containing some paragraphs and they asked me to return the TF-IDF metric value for each word in each paragraph
+They gave me a file containing some paragraphs and they asked me to return the TF-IDF metric value for each word in each paragraph. check [here](https://github.com/elahe-dastan/data-scientist-interview/blob/main/apple/tf-idf.py)